amanurat/kotlin-springmvc/README.md

 # kotlin-springmvc
-A helloworld  web app with kotlin and springmvc , config with xml  , build with Maven .
+A sample web app with kotlin and springmvc, config with xml, build with Maven.

+# run application

+mvn jetty:run

+# change server port
+find the  ```<port>``` tag in pom.xml, replace the port which you like.